 Here – the advice is to get back in touch with your solicitor as soon as possible.

-Issues such as these highlight the importance of getting a professional conveyancer.
-Get your free quote below.
+Issues such as these highlight the importance of getting a conveyancer.
+Get your solicitor quote below – for free.

 Ask Phil episode 2 – renting before buying, small rooms & freehold vs. leasehold

 Episode two featured a variety of property-related questions.
 Here’s a closer look at what these were and Phil’s responses.

 One user had been advised by others that renting in an area before deciding whether to buy there would be an unnecessary expense.

 But, what did Phil have to say on the matter?